bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    Used in the show command.
 Takes no arguments.

 hours
-   Used on the :strong:`rerun` command to select all failed jobids in the last number of hours for rerunning.
+   Used on the :bcommand:`rerun` command to select all failed jobids in the last number of hours for rerunning.

 jobs
    Used in the show, list and llist commands.
 Takes no arguments.